mkdir ~/binHow to Create a Bash Script to Extract Bibliographic References from DOIs

 Step 1: Prepare Your Workspace

-function.
+First, we need to create a dedicated folder to store your getref function.
 This not only helps in organizing your scripts but also in managing your PATH environment efficiently.

 You can create the folder following this steps: